 The following morning, after enjoying a home cooked breakfast, we traveled south to Charlottesville and its world-renowned medical center.
 I had been corresponding with one of its leading neurosurgeons, Dr. Laws, about a pituitary tumor.
 I thought, perhaps, this was part of why I had been sent to Virginia other than the connection that my given name is Virginia.
-But what could a pituitary tumor have to do with Jamestown, the well, a kingdom stake, Pocahontas, a bridge between two nations, or “Ferry Cross the Mercy?”
+But what could a pituitary tumor have to do with Jamestown, the well, a kingdom stake, Pocahontas, a bridge between two nations, or “Ferry Cross the Mersey?”

 The answer to this question centers on the mercy seat of God’s presence.
 Before Christ, the mercy seat was found on the Ark of the Covenant in the Holy of Holies of God’s temple.
 Under the new covenant, Jesus made us the temples of God’s Holy Spirit.
 (See I Corinthians 6:19) Therefore, could it be that we have a type of mercy seat within our temples?
 A doctor once shared with me that she believes the cranial sphenoid bone where the pituitary sits looks like the mercy seat.
 Imagine that!
 Within our body’s temple might actually be a mercy seat.
 But what if there is a tumor sitting on that mercy seat?